 Public airports in California that are permitted to use aqueous film-forming foam (AFFF) containing PFAS must have a Part 139 certification

-Per- and polyfluoroalkyl substances (PFAS) are a large group of man-made chemicals that are commonly used in the manufacturing of products to increase resistivity to heat, water, and oil.
+Per- and polyfluoroalkyl substances (PFAS) are a large group of man-made chemicals that are commonly used in consumer and industrial products.
 PFAS are known as “forever chemicals” due to their ability to persist in the environment and accumulate within the human body.
-PFAS contamination of soil, air, and water can originate from a variety of sources.
-Exposure to PFAS has been linked to toxic effects including birth defects, cancer, liver disease, and damage to the immune system and thyroid.
-Even exposure to relatively low doses of PFAS can lead to adverse health outcomes.
-Download a factsheet for more information (English
+Factsheets: English

 A pesticide is a substance that is used to kill insects, plants, fungi, and other organisms that are harmful to crops or animals.